Amazon S3 Data Warehouse

 - Configure any additional processing or analytics tools you plan to use with the data

-Once configured, your event and dispatch data will be automatically deposited into your S3 bucket daily, ready for your use in analytics, reporting, or other data processing workflows.
+Once configured, your event and dispatch data will be automatically deposited into your S3 bucket on your chosen schedule, ready for your use in analytics, reporting, or other data processing workflows.

 Data Format